fishbb/ar/README.md

 This project is realized by using [AR.js](https://github.com/jeromeetienne/AR.js/blob/master/README.md) and [A-Frame](http://aframe.io/).
 AR.js is an open source and pure web solution for creating augmented reality in the web.
 It is standard and works with any mobile device with webgl and webrtc.
 A-Frame is a web framework for building virtual reality experiences.
 It works on Vive, Rift, desktop and mobile platforms.

 Anyone with a camera-enabled browser will be able to enjoy mixed reality here.
+Plus, the examples are now available in the [distributed web](#available-now-in-the-distributed-web) now.

 ## How to use this?